-The 2017 Recycling Professionals Training offers 6 of the required 30 CEUs and will take place on Friday, December 8 at the Albuquerque International Balloon Museum from 8:00 - 4:00.
-Click here to register for the December 8 Recycling Professionals Training.
-The Recycling Facility Operators Certification Course will take place on December 5-7 at the Albuquerque Fire Academy and provides the additional 24 required CEU hours.
-Click here to register for the December 5-7 Recycling Facility Operators Certification Course.
+The 2018 Recycling Professionals Training offers 6 of the required 30 CEUs and will take place on Thursday, October 18th at the Albuquerque International Balloon Museum from 9:00 - 4:00.
+Click here to register for the October 18 Recycling Professionals Training.
+The Recycling Facility Operators Certification Course will take place on December 4-6 in Farmington and provides the additional 24 required CEU hours.
+Click here to register for the December 2018 Recycling Facility Operators Certification Course.

 NMRC is the first state in the country to provide national certification as a Sustainable Resource Manager.
 Working with the National Recycling Coalition to provide the certification which is in line with a newly developed program, accredited through Penn State University.
 The national certification requires 30 classroom hours of training in addition to final examinations.
 The three day Recycling Facility Operator Certification Course provides 24 hours of classroom training.
 In addition to these hours, the Recycling Professionals Training is needed to secure the additional required 6 additional CEUs.

 The National Certification enables professionals to receive recognition for their continued professional development and add this national certification to their resumes.
 The standards are consistent throughout the United States, so the baseline learning outcomes gained here in New Mexico are comparable to what other professionals are learning in other states.

 Since launching in 2013, New Mexico has certified 50 individuals as the first nationally certified Sustainable Resource Managers in the country.
 Numerous other states are currently working towards or have attained this national certification, including California, Illinois, Pennsylvania and New Jersey with interest from other states growing.